 **UPDATE** It has been over a year since T’s surgery.
 She is now 2 and 1/2 and you know what?
 You would NEVER know she had tort.
 Her tilt is completely gone, and my husband and I often forget she ever had it (which we thought would NEVER happen).
 You can’t even see her scar at all, and the flat spot on her head is long gone.
 I think it’s safe to say all of our efforts paid off, and we wouldn’t change a thing.
 We are so thankful for our happy, healthy, and perfect little girl!

 **UPDATE #2: T is now FIVE years old.
 Again, you would never know she had tort.
 I am so glad we did surgery, but to all those considering it, this is what I would say to you: Be wary of the surgeon you choose.
 It’s alarming to me how many parts of the country and world STILL don’t know much about torticollis.
 I hear people saying the surgeon they met with says their little one will need a neck brace for weeks after surgery.
 That is a big RED FLAG to me.
 Our surgeon made it very clear that there should be NO neck brace.
-My daughetr literally walked out of her surgery day of and was able to move her neck without a brace and without pain.
+My daughter literally walked out of her surgery day of and was able to move her neck without a brace and without pain.
 The whole point of the surgery is to stretch/loosen the neck muscle, and in order to do that, you need to MOVE it.
 Holding it in one place post-surgery with a brace will make it stiffen right back up and cause a loss of range of motion.
-So, if your surgeon is advising this, they are either 1. doing a much more invasive surgery than what my daughter had or 2. they son’t understand the SCM muscle well (which I hope is NOT the case for you).
-I won’t get into it any more here, as each child’s case is different… but all this to say: Parents, PLEASE, be sure you are doing surgery with someone who has LOTS of experience with torticollis and a FULL understanding of what exactly the surgery should be accomplishing!
+So, if your surgeon is advising this, they are either 1.
+Doing a much more invasive surgery than what my daughter had or 2.
+They don’t understand the SCM muscle well (which I hope is NOT the case for you).
+I won’t get into any further detail here, as each child’s case is different… but all this to say: Parents, PLEASE, be sure you are doing surgery with someone who has a LOT of experience with torticollis and a FULL understanding of what exactly the surgery should be accomplishing!